 For example, products or components running singletons or using Path services can benefit from the Auto-Migrate Exactly-Once policy.
 With this policy, if at least one Managed Server in the candidate server list is running, the services hosted by this migratable target will be active somewhere in the cluster if servers fail or are administratively shut down (either gracefully or forcibly).
 This can cause multiple homogenous services to end up in one server on startup.

 When you are using this policy, you should monitor the cluster startup to identify what servers are running on each server.
 You can then perform a manual failback, if necessary, to place the system in a balanced configuration.

-For more information, see Policies for Manual and Automatic Service Migration in Administering Clusters for Oracle WebLogic Server.
+For more information, see Policies for Manual and Automatic Service Migration in Oracle Fusion Middleware Administering Clusters for Oracle WebLogic Server.

-Use the following command to kill the Managed Server Process and simulate a crash scenario:
+Use the following command to end the Managed Server Process and simulate a crash scenario:

 kill -9 pid